Is Weed Legal in Tennessee? 2026 Marijuana Laws Explained

 • HIV/AIDS

 Importantly, participants must purchase the oil outside of Tennessee.
-You cannot buy or cultivate it in‑state, and there are no dispensaries to serve patients within Tennessee.
+You cannot buy or cultivate it in‑state, and there are no dispensaries serving patients in Tennessee.

 Other eligibility requirements include: